The Early Childhood Education program mission is to:

 Certificate of Competence in Child Development Associate (CDA) Preparation: The Certificate of Competence in Child Development Associate (CDA) Preparation is obtained by completing three courses which meet the formal training requirement of the national CDA credential.
 Students must earn a grade of "C" or higher in all courses with an ECED alpha.

 Certificate of Competence in Early Childhood Education:The Certificate of Competence in Early Childhood Education requires a 16-credit sequence designed to give the candidate the most basic skills needed to work with children from infancy through eight years of age.
-This certificate also meets the ECE/CD coursework requirements of DHS for teachers and lead caregivers who hold an AAS, AS, AA or Bachelor’s degree in a field other than early childhood.
-To obtain the Certificate of Competence, students must be placed in ENG 100.
+This certificate also meets the ECE/CD coursework requirements of DHS for teachers and lead caregivers who hold an AAS, AS, AA or Bachelor's degree in a field other than early childhood.
 Students must earn a grade of "C" or higher in all courses with an ECED alpha.

-Certificate of Achievement - Preschool: The Certificate of Achievement-Preschool is obtained by completing 32 credits of core courses in Early Childhood Education.
-It meets the requirements for coursework in Early Childhood Education/Child Development (ECE/CD) for teachers in Early Childhood Programs accredited by the National Association for the Education of Young Children (beginning in 2010) who hold an AAS, AS, or AA not in ECE/CD.
-Students must earn a “C” or higher in all courses in the sequence.
+Certificate of Achievement in Preschool: The Certificate of Achievement-Preschool is obtained by completing 32 credits of core courses in Early Childhood Education.
+It meets the requirements for coursework in Early Childhood Education/Child Development (ECE/CD) for teachers in Early Childhood Programs accredited by the National Association for the Education of Young Children who hold an AAS, AS, or AA not in ECE/CD.
+Students must earn a "C" or higher in all courseswith an ECED alpha.

 Criminal history record checks are a workplace requirement in early education and care settings.
 This check must be completed satisfactorily within two weeks of enrollment into ECED 191, Field Based Practicum in Early Childhood.
 The cost of the record check, currently $24.00, is the responsibility of the student.

 - Associate in Science (AS)